CSCfi/csc-user-guide/docs/cloud/pouta/adding-images.md

 As previously mentioned, the qcow2 format will store only the actual customer data instead of storing a 1-to-1 copy of the root disk.
-If the size of the customer data is considerably smaller than the total capacity of the root disk, similarily the qcow2 image will be considerably smaller than the raw image.
+If the size of the customer data is considerably smaller than the total capacity of the root disk, similarly the qcow2 image will be considerably smaller than the raw image.

 7) Once the conversion is completed, the new image can be uploaded to